 The sequence shows that something is going on that probably warrants closer investigation.

 Combining user and entity behavior analytics (UEBA) to look at patterns of human behavior, and then applying algorithms and statistical analysis to detect meaningful anomalies from those patterns, would indicate that a phishing attack leading to a potential malware infection is underway.

-Addressing the overload of data within a security operations center (SOC) requires building a data pipeline that can isolate the threats that need to be investigated further, quickly and consistently.
-This is the entire premise behind Cysiv’s threat detection engine, which leverages multiple techniques to accelerate and automate the process of identifying potential threats that truly warrant human investigation.
+Addressing the overload of data within a security operations center (SOC) requires a data pipeline that can be used to isolate the threats that need to be investigated further, quickly and consistently.
+This is the entire premise behind Cysiv’s two-stage threat detection engine, which leverages multiple techniques to accelerate and automate the process of identifying potential threats that truly warrant human investigation.

 The Cysiv platform has a unique indicator-detection engine that leverages these five detection techniques.
 The engine automatically prioritizes security incidents based on the highest severity detections, focusing attention on the investigation of the most critical detections first, thus streamlining the analyst workload.

 The two-stage engine first aggregates logs into indicators to identify suspicious activity.
 An indicator, by itself, is not normally enough to raise an alert or require a response, but it can contribute to a detection.
 This drastically reduces false positives.
 The second step is converting indicators to detections.
 The engine is trigger-based, operating in real time to alert analysts immediately of a suspicious sequence of activity.
 In both stages, the platform uses a blend of detection techniques depending on the situation.
 The approach makes all the difference in ensuring that information is timely and relevant, while also being able to batch process tens of millions of logs an hour.